 At roemer.nrw you will find everything about life in the Roman era in North Rhine-Westphalia.

 Discover exciting archaeological sites, museums and discoveries - and perhaps you will see your own town in a whole new light!

-The Lower Germanic Limes was one of the most important frontiers of the Roman Empire, with 220 kilometres of it running through what is today North Rhine-Westphalia.
-The UNESCO Commission is expected to decide on its recognition as a World Heritage Site in 2021.
+The Lower Germanic Limes was one of the most important frontiers of the Roman Empire, with 230 kilometres of it running through what is today North Rhine-Westphalia.

-"Rome's Fluid Boundaries - Archaeological State Exhibition of North Rhine-Westphalia 2021/2022" showcases the latest research findings around the Lower Germanic Limes.
+Since July 2021, the Lower Germanic Limes has been an UNESCO World Heritage Site.
+To honour this status, "Rome's Flowing Frontiers - Archaeological State Exhibition of North Rhine-Westphalia 2021/2022" presents the fascinating new research findings on the Lower Germanic Limes.

 From September 2021 to October 2022, spectacular new finds, scale models and theme activities at five exhibition sites will bring to life the day-to-day routine in the former Roman province of Lower Germania and the neighbouring areas.

 We look forward to receiving your tips and photos to

 Starting out as a small city state, Rome became a world empire in the course of just under 700 years.
 But how did the Romans manage to become so powerful?
 And how come we not all Romans today?

 What do cherries, the flush toilet, concrete and underfloor heating have in common?
 All these amenities were the export success stories of an old advanced civilisation - "ancient Rome".
 Roman legionaries, merchants, craftsmen, traders and settlers brought numerous innovations to the banks of the Rhine.
 Did all the locals appreciate this?